Foolproof Macarons Recipe

 Macaron shells can have a variety of little or big problems.
 Here are a few common ones with their causes and ways to fix them.

-— Batter was overmixed at the macronage stage.
+- Flat/spreading macarons: Batter was over-mixed at the macronage stage.
+Or some fat got into the batter.

-Cracked shells:
+- Cracked shells:

 - Rap the baking sheet firmly on the counter several times after piping to remove large air bubbles that can cause cracks.

-— The meringue didn’t reach stiff peak stage.
+- The meringue didn’t reach stiff peak stage.
+I

-The macarons didn’t develop a skin before baking.
+- No feet: The macarons didn’t develop a skin before baking.

-Macarons are browning too quickly on tops or bottoms:
+- Macarons are browning too quickly on tops or bottoms: Try turning the oven temperature down 10°-15°.

-The batter is too wet and/or overmixed.
+- Flat/wrinkled tops: The batter is too wet and/or overmixed.

-Generally over mixed batter will cause your macaron shells to spread out instead of rising up.
+- Feet that spread out: Generally over mixed batter will cause your macaron shells to spread out instead of rising up.

-Hollow shell:
+- Hollow shell:

 - Meringue may have been over whipped.
 Be sure to stop beating when you have reached stiff peak stage.

-— The shells may be underbaked and the wet batter inside deflates when removed from the heat of the oven while the shell stay firm.
+- The macarons were left too long after piping and the batter dried.
+Ort he shells may be underbaked and the wet batter inside deflates when removed from the heat of the oven while the shell stay firm.

 - Enough air wasn’t deflated in the batter during the macronage (folding) stage.

-Lopsided macarons:
+- Lopsided macarons:

-— Uneven piping: hold the piping bag straight up when piping the cookies.
+- Uneven piping — Hold the piping bag straight up when piping the cookies.

-— A warped baking sheet or parchment paper.
-Cut your parchment to fit your baking sheet, and use a small dab of batter underneath each corner to hold them down.
+- A warped baking sheet or parchment paper — Cut your parchment to fit your baking sheet, and use a small dab of batter underneath each corner to hold them down.

 - Too strong of a convection fan in the oven.